turingschool/curriculum/source/projects/the_pivot.markdown

 the stack, (4) exceptionally well factored code
 * User Experience: (1) inattention to the user experience, (2) some gaps in the UX, (3) a production-ready user experience, (4) a polished UX

-### Final Evaluation

-The evaluation of the project is broken into two areas as described below.
-This rubric will be more detailed before the class completes Checkpoint 3.

-#### Feature Delivery

-* Completion: does the end product deliver on the concept?
-* Organization: did the team demonstrate proficiency with professional software practices?

-#### Technical Quality

-* Test-Driven Development
-* Code Quality
-* User Experience